-These are some laws of life that we are all aware of and I am sure that all of us have experienced most of them at one time or another.
+These are some unwritten laws of life that we are all aware of, and I am sure that all of us have experienced most of them at one time or another.

 There is no scientific evidence for these, and yet they do seem to occur far more often than you would expect.

-How many of these can you identify with?
+How many of these can you identify with having been the victim of?

 THE LAW OF QUEUES: